sroberts/sroberts.github.io/_posts/2016-01-19-travel-opsec.md

 title: Travel OpSec
 ---

-I spent the middle of June attending the FIRST 2015 conference in Berlin.
-This was a great conference, good talks (including yours truely) and an even better hallway track.
+Last year I was lucky enough to go to [FIRST2015](https://www.first.org/conference/2015) conference in Berlin.
+It was a great conference, good talks (including [yours truely](http://sroberts.github.io/2015/07/08/ccir-presentation/)) and an even better hallway track.
 I'd never been to Berlin, or Germany in general, and I enjoyed seeing this amazing city a little bit as well.

-Travelling to a new country as a security minded person is always a bit jarring.
-Even a country as friendly as Germany bares consideration when it comes to laptops, tablets, phones, etc. FIRST has people coming from all over the place, including people from countries at odds (US, China, Iran, Germany, etc).
-As a result those IT security concerns are even a little more hightend.
+Traveling to a new country as a security minded person is always a bit jarring.
+Even a country as friendly as Germany bares consideration when it comes to laptops, tablets, phones, etc. A conference like FIRST has people coming from all over the place, including people from countries at odds (US, China, Iran, Germany, etc).
+As a result those IT security concerns are even a little more heightened.
 As a result we ended up having some academic conversations about operational security while traveling internationally, and is a worthwhile consideration.

 ## <i class="fa fa-angle-right"></i> The Challenges